SumanjulaRoy/java-challenge/java-challenge-master/readme.md

 For this application, I performed following operations:
 - Enhanced the Spring Boot version to the latest version to utilise the latest annotations and JUNIT support.
 - Enhanced from old Swagger to OpenAPI specification compatible with latest Spring Boot
-- Enhanced REST APIs by providing proper Response Entities
+- Enhanced REST APIs by providing proper Response Entities, changed syntax and removed Sysout code.
 - Introduced Custom and Global Exception Handling scenarios in code
 - Introduced a custom REST API to find all employees in a particular department and wrote custom JPA query.
 - Introduced OPENAPI specifications and code comments to make code more understandable to users.